ssb22/indexer/README.md

 * Apache is a registered trademark of The Apache Software Foundation.

 * Javascript is a trademark of Oracle Corporation in the US.

+* Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.

+* Mac is a trademark of Apple Inc.

+* Microsoft is a registered trademark of Microsoft Corp.

 * MP3 is a trademark that was registered in Europe to Hypermedia GmbH Webcasting but I was unable to confirm its current holder.